 We may sell additional shares of our Class A common stock in subsequent offerings.
 In addition, subject to certain limitations and exceptions, the Existing Owners may redeem their Solaris LLC Units (together with a corresponding number of shares of Class B common stock) for shares of Class A common stock (on a one-for-one basis, subject to conversion rate adjustments for stock splits, stock dividends and reclassification and other similar transactions) and then sell those shares of Class A common stock.
-After the completion of this offering, we will have 21,935,503 outstanding shares of Class A common stock and 31,564,497 outstanding shares of Class B common stock.
-This includes 2,647,500 shares of Class A common stock that we may sell in this offering if the underwriters' option to purchase additional shares is fully exercised, which may be resold immediately in the public market.
-Following the completion of this offering, the Existing Owners will own 34,078,344 shares of Class B common stock (or 31,564,497 shares of Class B common stock if the underwriters' option to purchase additional shares is exercised in full), representing approximately 63.7% (or 59.0% if the underwriters' option to purchase additional shares is exercised in full) of our total outstanding common stock.
-All such shares are restricted from immediate resale under the federal securities laws and are subject to the lock-up agreements between such parties and the underwriters described in "Underwriting," but may be sold into the market in the future.
+After the completion of this offering, we will have 21,935,503 outstanding shares of Class A common stock and 31,564,497 outstanding shares of Class B common stock and 31,564,497 outstanding shares of Class B common stock that we may sell in this offering if the underwriters' option to purchase additional shares is fully exercised, which may be resold immediately in the public market.
+Following the completion of this offering, the Existing Owners will own 34,078,344 shares of Class B common stock (or 31,564,497 shares of Class B common stock if the underwriters' option to purchase additional shares is exercised in full), representing approximately 63.7% (or 59.0% if the underwriters' option to purchase additional shares is and the underwriters are restricted from immediate resale under the federal securities laws and are subject to the lock-up agreements between such parties and the underwriters described in "Underwriting," but may be sold into the market in the future.
 We expect that certain of the Existing Owners will be party to a registration rights agreement with us that will require us to effect the registration of their shares in certain circumstances no earlier than the expiration of the lock-up period contained in the underwriting agreement entered into in connection with this offering.
-See "Shares Eligible for Future Sale" and "Certain Relationships and Related Party Transactions-Registration Rights Agreement."
+See "Shares Eligible for Future Sale" and "Certain Relationships and Related Party Transactions- Registration Rights Agreement."